Skip to Content

 There is also a third virtual queue drop time — but only for select Disney Resort hotel guests.

-Keep in mind that the 6 p.m. virtual queue time is only available on select nights when Extended Evening Theme Park Hours are offered at Magic Kingdom.
+Keep in mind that the 6 p.m. virtual queue time is only available on select nights when Extended Evening Theme Park Hours are offered at either Epcot or Magic Kingdom.

-Important: guests who are eligible for the 6 p.m. drop time do not need to be in Magic Kingdom to request to join the virtual queue.
+Important: guests who are eligible for the 6 p.m. drop time do not need to be in Magic Kingdom or Epcot to request to join the virtual queues there.

 What happens if the boarding groups are gone?